Definition Guide Irish law and best practice

 4. Environment - Where is the task performed?
 Consider the space available, floor conditions, lighting, temperature, and any obstacles.

-By systematically considering each of these factors, work-at-height risks can be identified and controls put in place to reduce them.
+By systematically considering each of these factors, abrasive wheel risks can be identified and controls put in place to reduce them.
 This might involve redesigning the task, providing powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws), breaking loads into smaller components, or ensuring workers receive proper Abrasive Wheels Training.

 The best way to prevent abrasive wheel injuries is to eliminate the need for Abrasive Wheels altogether.
 Where this is not possible, the task should be redesigned to reduce risk, and workers should receive comprehensive Abrasive Wheels Training.